Skip to main content

 Image

-An artist-in-residence can expect to take a 5-8 day back country trip in between the Stikine River and the LeConte Glacier, traveling by both powered boat and kayak.
-They will be camping either in a Forest Service cabin (with a wood stove and bed platforms) or in a tent.
+The Artist-in-Residence (AIR) can expect to take a 5-8 day backcountry trip in between the Stikine River and the LeConte Glacier, traveling by both powered boat and kayak.
+We will be camping either in a Forest Service cabin (with a wood stove and bed platforms) or in a tent.
 Camping experience is not necessary, but experience with small craft (kayak) operation is preferred.
-The artist will be taking part in a variety of wilderness stewardship projects, including but not limited to solitude monitoring, campsite inventory, invasive species mapping and management, special use permit monitoring, public outreach and education, and general wilderness interpretation work.
-The artist will depart from Wrangell; once on the island, the Forest Service will provide lodging and transportation.
+The AIR will be taking part in a variety of Wilderness stewardship projects, including but not limited to solitude monitoring, campsite inventory, invasive species mapping and management, special use permit monitoring, public outreach and education, and general Wilderness interpretation work.
+Artists depart from Wrangell; once on the island, the Forest Service will be able to provide lodging and transportation.

-Contact Cody Anderson at Wrangell Ranger District for further questions about the Stikine LeConte Wilderness area opportunities (907) 874-7560
+Contact Jeremy Padilla at Wrangell Ranger District with questions about the Stikine LeConte Wilderness area opportunities at jeremy.padilla@usda.gov or (907) 874-7515.

 South Baranof or West Chichagof-Yakobi Wilderness